-The term 'Certificate of Occupancy' is included in the Laws & Regulations edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+'Certificate of Occupancy' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A certificate of occupancy is a local government issued document.
 These papers give permission for tenants or residents to occupy a new building or even a residence.
 The reason that local governments mandate such certificates is because of building codes.
 The certificate proves that a building inspector has certified the building to be safe so that it can be occupied.
 It means that the structure complies with all present building codes.

 Local governments will inspect and then issue such a certificate of occupancy any time that a construction company puts up a new building in the local government’s jurisdiction as defined by the city limits.
 Even buildings that are opened outside of city limits can requires these before people can use them.
 In these cases, it might be the parish or county government that would issue the certificate.
 Local government will give these after they are satisfied with the results of the inspection.
 Inspectors look at all of the basic elements in the building including wiring, construction basics, plumbing, and other features to ensure they meet up to date code standards.
 Then they can sign off on a building being safe to inhabit.

 Upgrades and additions to building that already exist can also require a new certificate of occupancy.
 In these cases, the owner of the building will have to apply to the local government for a new certificate after he has finished the changes and improvements.
 Inspectors will also check over all features of the structure to make sure that both existing and new parts meet the codes, as they would with a new building.
 After they finish such an inspection, the building department will have to sign off before the government agency can issue the certificate.